LaifsV1/YUP/reference_manual.md

 	e.g. Given `[negation] : Falsity` we can do: `by [negation] therefore Falsity`
 - **Instantiation Clause**:

-		we get [new prop] : P instantiating [some prop] with (A is NewA,...) . rest
+		we get [new prop] : P instantiating [some prop] with (A is NewA ; ...) . rest

 	where `[new prop]` is a hyposthesis pointing at a proposition `P`, which is the result of instantiating proposition variables in `[some prop]` to some other given proposition variables.

 	`rest` is a proof where `[new prop]` is in scope.

-	The values to instantiate are given in the tuple that follows the `with` keyword.
-The tuple must be in the form `A is NewA`, where `A` is an existing proposition variable in `[some prop]`, and `NewA` is the new proposition variable to replace `A`.
+	The values to instantiate are given in the sequence of substitution instructions that follows the `with` keyword.
+The instruction in the sequence must be in the form `A is NewA`, where `A` is an existing proposition variable in `[some prop]`, and `NewA` is the new proposition variable to replace `A`.

-	All propositions are replaced order; from the left of the tuple to the right.
+	All propositions are replaced order; from the left of the sequence to the right.
 - **Incomplete Proofs - TODO Keyword**:

 	To validate an incomplete proof, one can either put the missing part as a lemma/hypothesis in the preceding definition (similar to a postulate in Agda), or use the `TODO` keyword.